kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 The high level reasoning is that approvers should have lead efforts and have expertise in the different processes and artefacts maintained in the manifests/distribution repository as well as be invested in the community of the WG/Committee.

-https://www.kubeflow.org/docs/about/membership/#approver requirements should be consistently proven for at least a year.
+https://www.kubeflow.org/docs/about/membership/#approver requirements should be consistently proven for at least the last 12 months.